Childbirth Survival International (CSI)

 Prioritizing Respectful Maternity Care to End Preventable Maternal and Newborn Deaths & Disabilities

-As part of CSI's Saving Lives At Birth program, CSI offers midwifery professional development skills course using the nationally approved midwifery curriculum to address the chronic shortage of skilled midwives, knowledge gaps in best practices, lagging health system, and human rights violation of childbearing women which all contribute to high preventable/treatable maternal and neonatal deaths and disabilities.
+To improve quality of maternal health services in health facilities, CSI offers midwifery professional development skills course using a country's nationally approved midwifery curriculum to address the chronic shortage of skilled midwives, knowledge gaps in best practices, lagging health system, and human rights violation of childbearing women which all contribute to high preventable/treatable maternal and neonatal deaths and disabilities.

 CSI works closely with White Ribbon Alliance and partners including Laerdal Global Health to apply established maternal-newborn health guidelines and ensure Respectful Maternity Care (RMC) is implemented across health facilities especially in underserved communities in low- and middle-income countries where despite progress, major challenges contributing to preventable maternal-newborn deaths remain.
 CSI incorporates the WRA RMC Charter: the Universal Rights of Childbearing Women in training by applying the seven identified human rights areas in maternal health to holistically address safe motherhood.
 Follow up visits are made to various health facilities to ensure RMC is being practiced and reinforced to benefit mother-baby dyad.